Orangeman9590/SecuroServ/README.md

-# Bullet
+# SecuroServ
-Bullet is a tool to increase the penetration testing workflow faster and smarter
+SecuroServ is a tool to increase the penetration testing workflow faster and smarter
 -------
 # HOW TO USE (Only works in Kali Linux)
 --------